Degree thesis topics - Exp. Plant Ecology

 Root Phenology of Cattail (Typha spp.) and Biogeochemical Processes in Response to Water Regime (at least 1MA or 2 BA)

-Plant roots play key roles in ecosystem function and are of special importance in fens, where Roots and rhizomes form peat and thus are the main contributors to large carbon stores.
-However, little is known about the root dynamics of cattail (Typha spp.), how they respond to different water levels or drought periods.
-This project is within the framework of Paludi PROGRESS.
+Plant roots play a key role in ecosystems and are particularly important in fens, where the roots and rhizomes form peat and thus store large amounts of carbon.
+However, little is known about the root dynamics

 Root dynamics in drained and rewetted peatlands in the face of climate change (MA or 2 BA)